2mol/site/content/posts/replit-haskell.md

 For those that don't know, [repl.it](https://repl.it) is one of many online [REPLs](https://en.wikipedia.org/wiki/REPL) that have cropped up in recent years.
 Generally you can (for various programming languages) type in some commands, have them executed by whatever interpreter, save code in files/modules, build interactive programs, create websites, etc.

-Repl.it is my favourite, in part because it's very well executed, in part because it started providing a [Haskell environment](https://repl.it/site/blog/haskell) early on.
+Repl.it great, not least because it started providing a [Haskell environment](https://repl.it/site/blog/haskell) two years ago.

-> Sidenote: I was very skeptical at first because an online programming environment doesn't seem Very Serious(TM).
-After finding myself using it for quick teaching demos and experiments, I've come around to the realization that it's actually _amazing_ to just get started coding without having to set anything up.
-Especially for beginners.
-You can still install stack or cabal afterwards, no rush.
+> *Sidenote*: I was skeptical of online programming environments at first, since they seemed toy-like.
+However, a) young kids are building really impressive things in them and b) I intinctively started reaching for one myself for quick demos and experiments.
+Beginners can still install stack or cabal afterwards, no rush.
 >
-> Side-sidenote: Even better, multiple people can join the same editor together and all edit at the same time, which is insanely cool.
+> *Side-sidenote*: repl.it has this feature where multiple people can join the same editor and all edit at the same time, which is insanely cool.
 Get some friends and click the "multiplayer" button.

 ## The libraries nobody told you about